Choosing between visiting San Diego Zoo and SeaWorld? Here are tips to help you decide, a chart comparing both, and the latest ticket discounts.

 - Discovery Outpost – Reptile House, Reptile Walk and Wegeforth Bowl where visitors see animal ambassadors and their keepers in the Wild About Animals show

 6 Aviaries with free-flying birds.
 These walk-through exhibits are large enough for the birds to breed.
-And there’s enough bushes and concealment to make it easy for them to surprise you.
+And there are enough bushes and concealment to make it easy for them to surprise you.

 3 Shows & Numerous Keeper Talks